Krtlfrz/Krtlfrz.github.io/_posts/2017-4-26-Pocketcasts-for-Android.md

 ---
 layout: post
-title: A Review of Pocketcasts for Android (April 2017)
+title: Pocketcasts for Android Review (April 2017)
 ---

 My requisites for a podcast app is a good interface, dark mode, autodownloading, a way to speed things up, and a way to listen to my audiobooks.
 Most podcast apps nails a lot of those things I just mentioned except for the first one or the last one.
 That's why after using pocketcasts for more than a year, I'm going to go through its many virtues and my nitpicky annoyances.